Updated on February 23, 2022

 It may sound counterintuitive to tell sales reps not to sell, but hear me out first.
-Often sales reps focus on selling the product or service to prospects by hyping up what it can do, without regards to the prospect’s perspective.
+Often sales reps focus on selling the product or service to prospects by hyping up what it can do, without regard to the prospect’s perspective.
 This in turn leads to a number of potentially good deals falling through the cracks.
 Sell your prospects the value they can get from your product.
 Focus on the challenge they face and how your product can help them overcome them.

 Use multichannel prospecting

-Each prospecting channel has its own benefits, however when you combine them you can effectively improve their potential.
-In addition each prospecting channel has its strengths and weaknesses, but by using a multichannel approach, sales reps don’t have to rely on only one channel and its limitations.
-With multichannel prospecting sales reps can connect with prospects on their preferred channel and at the same time engage them through multiple touchpoints.
+Each prospecting channel has its own benefits, however, when you combine them you can effectively improve their potential.
+In addition, each prospecting channel has its strengths and weaknesses, but by using a multichannel approach, sales reps don’t have to rely on only one channel and its limitations.
+With multichannel prospecting, sales reps can connect with prospects on their preferred channel and at the same time engage them through multiple touchpoints.

 Align sales and marketing goals

 Sales and marketing teams should work closely together to support each other in reaching their end goals.
-For instance marketing can help the sales team with the content they require based on their input with prospects.
+For instance, marketing can help the sales team with the content they require based on their input with prospects.
 Moreover, sales and marketing teams should work to align their goals more closely to determine and target their potential customers better.
 Marketing qualified leads based on criteria set by the sales team will have a higher chance of converting to prospects and finally customers.

 Lead generation and prospecting

-Hopefully by now you better understand the difference between lead generation and sales prospecting.
+Hopefully, by now you better understand the difference between lead generation and sales prospecting.
 As you can see while marketing works on bringing in new leads, the sales team focuses on turning them into prospects that represent new business opportunities.